C-BB-World/Deburn-BackEnd-Staging/docs/v2/architecture/content.md

 # Content & Learning System

+> **Rebranding Note (January 2026):** "Learnings" has been rebranded to **"Micro-Courses"** in the user-facing application.
+The codebase retains the original "learning/content" terminology for backward compatibility.
+When referring to this feature in user-facing content, use "Micro-Courses".

 ## Description

 The Content & Learning System manages all learning content (articles, audio, video, exercises) and tracks user progress.
 It supports dual-source loading (file-based or database) for flexibility during migration.